vvysotskyi/drill/docs/dev/MetastoreAnalyze.md

 Incremental analyze wouldn't be produced for the following cases:
  - List of interesting columns specified in analyze is not a subset of interesting columns from the previous analyze;
- - Specified metadata level differs from the metadata level in previous analyze
+ - Specified metadata level differs from the metadata level in previous analyze.

 # Metadata usage

-Drill provides ability to use metadata obtained from the metastore at the planning stage to prune segments, files and row groups.
+Drill provides the ability to use metadata obtained from the metastore at the planning stage to prune segments, files and row groups.

-Tables metadata from the metastore is exposed into `INFORMATION_SCHEMA` tables (if metastore usage is enabled).
+Tables metadata from the metastore is exposed to `INFORMATION_SCHEMA` tables (if metastore usage is enabled).

 The following tables are populated with table metadata from the metastore: